anvemaha/worm-game/README.md

-# Worm Bricks (2d game)
+# Worm Blocks (2d game)
 Educational project.
-The goal is to become a better developer by actually working on a project.
-Please see [concept.svg](https://raw.githubusercontent.com/anvemaha/worm-bricks/master/concept.svg) to understand the game.
+The point wasn't to make a good game, but learn git and practise C#.
+I tried to make it as scalable as possible so decent computers can handle several thousand worms. ~~Please see [concept.svg](https://raw.githubusercontent.com/anvemaha/worm-bricks/master/concept.svg) to understand the game.~~ <- outdated.
 - Field
-    - Fruits spawn on it
+    - Fruits and worms spawn on it
 - Worms
     - Wander around aimlessly on the field
     - Controlled like snake in the snake game
     - Grow longer by eating fruits
-    - Can be transformed into bricks
+    - Can be transformed into blocks
+- Blocks
+    - Can't move
+    - Disappear if in contact with another block of the same color.
-- Bricks
+- Players
-    - Controlled like tetrominoes in Tetris
-    - Full horizontal brick rows on the field disappear, increasing score
-- Ghosts
+    - Up to four
-    - Controlled by players
+        - Controlled with gamepads
-        - Local co-op?
     - Can posess worms
-    - Don't collide with anything
-    - Can't eat fruits :(

 # Tools
 - Visual Studio 2019